 \begin{lemma} Let $\calF_1,\calF_2\in\scV_{\leq w}$, then there is an isomorphism of $\Frob$-modules

-\end{lemma} \begin{proof} The proof is essential borrowed from \cite{Ginz}.
-But Ginzburg's proof in {\em loc.cit.} was carried out for varieties over $\CC$ using mixed Hodge modules, and we are working with mixed complexes on varieties over $\FF_q$, the result in {\it loc.cit.} does not formally apply to our situation.
-Therefore we include a self-contained proof here.
+\end{lemma} \begin{proof} The proof is essentially borrowed from \cite{Ginz}.
+Since Ginzburg's proof in {\em loc.cit.} was carried out for varieties over $\CC$ using mixed Hodge modules, and we are working with mixed complexes on varieties over $\FF_q$, we decide to include a self-contained proof here.
 We use induction on the set $\{v\in W|v\leq w\}$ (for this we extend the partial ordering to a total ordering) to show that